wesley587/Atomic-python-team/README.md

 | ShowDetailsBrief | See the available technique for your enviroment| -action ShowDetailsBrief |
 | Cleanup | Case a technique save a file in your environment use this command to delete | -action Cleanup|

+### Cache folder

+The cache foler is used to store file case the technique has a additional file to work

 ### examples